-First we deal with the base case $i=1$.
+We first deal with the base case $i=1$.
 Let $t=t_0+cn\log^2 n$, where a constant $c>0$ is to be specified later on, and $t_1=t+500n$.
-Note that pivot always colors an uncolored agent during an interaction.
-In interaction period $[t_0,t)$ pivot is chosen as an initiator at least $\log^2 n$ times whp.
-Indeed by Chernoff bound the number of times $X$ for which the pivot is chosen to be an initiator satisfies for some $c>0$
+Note that the pivot always colors an uncolored agent during an interaction.
+During interaction period $[t_0,t)$ the pivot is chosen as the initiator at least $\log^2 n$ times whp.
+Indeed, by Chernoff bound the number of times $X,$ for which the pivot is chosen to be an initiator, satisfies for some $c>0$

-If in $[t_0,t)$ group ${\cal G}_0$ runs out of agents, then $k(t)=m$.
+If in $[t_0,t)$ group ${\mathcal G}_{in}$ runs out of agents, then $k(t)=m$.
 Otherwise in time $t$ at least $\log^2 n$ agents are colored and by lemma \ref{claim} we have $k(t_1)=k(t+500n)\ge\min\left\{20\log^2 n, m\right\}$ whp.